xMistt/rebootpy/docs/api.rst

         If this event isn't referenced, the device code link will be printed to the console.

-    :param confirmation: The link to complete the device code login.
+    :param link: The link to complete the device code login.
     :type link: :class:`str`

 .. function:: event_auth_refresh()